rtCamp/rtsocial/readme.txt

 == Upgrade Notice ==

-= 2.1.4 =
+= 2.1.5 =
-Fixed facebook count on IE
+Fixed bug with archive and feed pages.